kachristensen/Current-Dnd-Campaigns/Session Notes/16 - The Veridian Scales II (8-06-25).md

 	- We executed Valindra's controlled wyvern
 		- Rem has BI for the next hour
 		- We harvested 4 doses of wyvern poison
 		- We found a map to the black dragon's lair.
 Project Goldheart - they're gathering materials for it.
-Also found 270g
+Also found 270g and 1 revivify.